IP Guidance

 Appeal against Examiner’s Final Rejection

-A patent applicant whose application is rejected in the first round of examination can appeal to the Board of Appeal in a second round of examination.
 The examination by the Board of Appeal is usually performed by three trial Examiners.
 The examination is conducted in written form and there is no oral hearing.
 However, a request for an interview with the Board is possible.

 There are three options for responding to an Examiner’s rejection.